 Several scientific studies have suggested that activated charcoal has a positive effect on cholesterol levels.

-A quick refresher on cholesterol: it is thought that there are two types.
+A quick refresher on cholesterol: there are two types.
 The good kind of cholesterol is called HDL, and can decrease your risk of heart disease and stroke.
 LDL, on the other hand, is the bad kind, and can increase your risk of both diseases.(12)

 A 1986 study followed seven patients with hypercholesterolaemia (high levels of ‘bad’ cholesterol) who took activated charcoal over a period of four weeks.